ClaMor21/APPLYZER/README.md

 **APPLYZER**

-APPLYZER is an open-source malware analysis tool & for detection malicious android packages (APK) written in Python
+APPLYZER is an open-source malware analysis tool & for detection malicious android packages (APK) written in Python <#have to add more lines>

 **APPLYZER FEATURES**